Born in Tambacounda, East Senegal, Sidiki Kaba studied Philosophy, Letters, and Law in Dakar.

 This way, he gets in touch with the FIDH (International Federation for Human Rights), which appoints him representative to the African Commission for Human Rights and People (CADHP) in 1990.

 Then, Sidiki Kaba extends his action over Africa as a lawyer: he defends Human Rights activists, journalists, opponents, victims of the arbitrariness and repressions, all over French-speaking Africa.

 In 1995, he creates the African Centre for the Prevention and Resolution of Conflicts (CAPREC).

 Within the FIDH, he gets involved in the emergence of international justice and is part of the funding members for the 1995 coalition, which gathers 2,500 NGOs for the creation of an International Criminal Court (ICC).
 In 1998, after the settlement of the ICC with the Rome status, it is thanks to his decisive action that Senegal becomes the first country in the world to ratify the text.

 In 1999, following to the FIDH involvement against violence to women, he succeeds in making Senegal forbid excision.

 Sidiki Kaba becomes in 2001 the first non-European president of the FIDH.
-This election marked a new step in the globalisation of the Federation, which member organisations raised from 116 to 166 over his 6-years mandate.
+This election marked a new step in the globalization of the Federation, which member organizations raised from 116 to 166 over his 6-years mandate.

-In 2006, his support to exactions victims of DRC has led to the first ICC judgement.
+In 2006, his support to exactions victims of DRC has led to the first ICC judgment.